 You have probably heard about Facebook Conversion API (aka FB CAPI), but are still not sure whether you need it or not.
 Take our word for it - you definitely do.
-Good news is that it is quite easy to set up the FB Conversion API on Shopify.
+The good news is that it is quite easy to set up the FB Conversion API on Shopify.
 You will be able to set it up all by yourself without an app or an expert once you follow our step-by-step tutorial!

 The browser-based, classic Facebook pixel alone can no longer manage to provide accurate and consistent data since its amount has been cut down by ad-blockers, cookie blockers, and other masking tools.
 What's worse, now Apple’s iOS 14 update is causing even more obstacles for tracking data through the pixel.
 Moreover, all major browsers will block or significantly limit third-party cookies by 2022.

 That's where Facebook Conversion API comes in to help you properly track, attribute, and improve your Facebook marketing performance.
 Here, you'll see how to set it up on Shopify.

-You can check our Facebook Conversion API - Shopify page if you want to learn more about how it works and what the differences are between FB CAPI and FB Pixel.
+You can check our complete guide to Shopify & Facebook Pixel page if you want to learn more about how it works and what the differences are between FB CAPI and FB Pixel.

 Required steps before setting up FB CAPI on Shopify

 Before we start, let's clarify some important points:

 - Make sure that you have the official Facebook Channel App installed on your Shopify store.
 Click here and install if you haven't done it so far.

 - You need to have Facebook Business Manager - and have admin rights there.
 The same goes for Shopify.

 - It's important to note that FB Conversion API is quite new.
 You might be having some issues and seeing some errors but mostly they are resolved over time.